Longbenton Metro station: Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with ramped access to platforms.
-Ramps also provide step-free access over the footbridge between platforms.
+The station has two side platforms, with separate step free access to both.
+The westbound platform has level access from Lealholm Road, whilst the eastbound platform is accessed by a footpath and ramp from Chesters Avenue.
+There is a stepped footbridge between the platforms within the station, and an external ramped footbridge at the eastern end.
+There is no dedicated car parking available at the station.
+There is provision for cycle parking, with five cycle pods available for use.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

 A small newsagent's shop is housed within the station building, on the westbound platform (trains towards South Shields).

-There is no dedicated car parking available at the station.
-There is the provision for cycle parking, with five cycle pods available for use.